SDA-Fasilkom-UI/Sofita/graderng/README.md

 ## Installing Control Groups in Linux

-Isolate needs control groups feature in Linux for sandboxing contestants' programs.
+Isolate needs control groups feature in Linux for sandboxing submissions.
 You need to install it:

 ```
 sudo apt-get install cgroup-bin